 Here’s how you get your kid excited about your next stargazing trip.
 With GeoSafari’s Talking Telescope, they can peer into the eye piece and dial through 24 built-in images of the cosmos while listening to facts about space read by the star of Netflix's “Emily's Wonder Lab.”
 Just be prepared to be shown up by your six-year-old next time you head out with the real telescope.

-Key Selling Point: Brings a little celestial magic to any kid’s bedroom in a play-ready tent.
+Key Selling Point: Brings a little celestial magic to any little kid’s bedroom in a play-ready tent.

 Once you point up at the stars and tell your kid, “That’s Venus.
 It’s another planet,” there’s no going back.
 Get this play tent for your budding Neil deGrasse Tyson and you’ll be the genius who combined a fort with stars and spaceships.
-It stands 60 inches at its highest point and has a closable door, openable window, and enough room inside for a universe of imagination.
+It stands 47 inches at its highest point and has closable flaps and enough room inside for a universe of imagination.

 Key Selling Point: The easy-carry handle makes this outdoor blanket endlessly portable.

-Even if the clouds roll in on your next astronomy night, you can still see the moon with this Celestial Outdoor Foldable Blanket.
-An ample six-foot square of recycled polyester makes a nice basecamp for gazing heavenward and it folds up to a perfect square with its own hook and loop flap and built-in handle.
+Even if the clouds roll in on your next astronomy night, you can still enjoy the night in comfort with the Rumpl Outdoor Foldable Blanket.
+At 38 by 52 inches, it makes a nice basecamp for gazing heavenward and it folds up easily afterward.
+This down-alternative blanket is also water- and odor-resistant, and when head back home, you can toss it into the washer and dryer.

 Key Selling Point: Handmade wine glasses from Rhode Island with an outer-space view of Earth.